danielthedifficult/git-ai-summary/README.md

    language: 'spanish',
    provider: 'openai',
    key: 'YOUR-OPENAI-KEY',
+   commit_format: 'Interpret the commit messages as follows: "type/scope/purpose"', // e.g. if your commit format is "fix/login/Correctly handle invalid auth with error messages"
    additional_instructions: 'Write the summaries in Haiku', // any additional instructions you want to send to ChatGPT
    quiet: true, // won't log to console
    model_params: { // https://platform.openai.com/docs/introduction/overview